MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-config-agent-failover-multiple-gateway-servers.md

 ---
-title: How to Configure Agent Failover to Multiple Gateway Servers
+title: Configure Agent Failover to Multiple Gateway Servers
 description: This article describes how to use PowerShell to configure failover between multiple Gateway servers.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika